telostia/radiant-testnet-server-easy-setup/README.md

 ### Obtain a let's encrypto live SSL certificate via certbot ###

+(please note that if you have any network servers running like nginx, disable them now for e.g systemctl stop nginx.
+This script will require port 80 to be available so if you have failed once, you must delete the .certbot file generated after first use and then run the script again. this is very important.
+To remove .certbot file type: rm .certbot)

  Run the certbot 1st time and follow instructions on screen.
 2nd times onward can be used at least once a day.
  SSL certificates normally expires 3months(90days) so it's good practices to rerun this command once every week or month or if you're proficient in